saikatHi6/ConceptDoc/interview/Domain/san.md

 ## What is NVMe-oF?

 NVMe-oF is a protocol that extends the NVMe interface to remote storage devices over a fabric.
-NVMe is a standard that defines communication with SSD using a PCI Express bus.
+NVMe(Non-Volatile Memory Express) is a standard that defines communication with SSD using a PCI Express bus.
 NVMe-of enables hosts to access SSDs over FC, Ethernet or InfiniBand.
 It aims to reduce latency, increase parallelism, and improve efficiency for flash-based storage.

 ## How do FC and NVMe-oF differ?